Faculty & Staff

 Keough’s areas of specialization include procurement, manufacturing, supplier management, warehouse management, supply chain IT systems and value chain integration.
 He also has extensive experience in designing and deploying enterprise-wide supply chain performance management programs.
 Keough has held senior positions at IBM, Computer Sciences Corporation (CSC) and Schlumberger; he currently manages his own supply chain consulting firm, Keough Associates, which helps private equity firms improve the performance of their portfolio companies.
 In addition to the University of Washington, his teaching background includes work with Rice University, the University of Houston and the Global Supply Chain MBA program at the SP Jain Centre of Management (campuses in Singapore and Dubai).
 He has an M.S. from the University of Houston.

 John Dew has more than three decades of experience in international transportation and logistics, including work with ocean carriers, technology consulting and NVOCC/forwarding companies.
-He currently serves as the director of rail and intermodal strategy at Expeditors International; previous work includes positions with American President Lines, Sea-Land and Log-Net.
+He previously served as the director of rail and intermodal strategy at Expeditors International; previous work includes positions with American President Lines, Sea-Land and Log-Net.
 He is certified in transportation and logistics by the American Society of Transportation and Logistics.
-He also serves on the board of directors for the nonprofit global health organization Village Reach.
+He also serves as the chair on the board of directors for the nonprofit global health organization Village Reach.
 Dew holds a bachelor’s degree in transportation management and a CIS in city and regional planning, both from Arizona State University.

 Apurva Jain is an associate professor of operations management at the UW Foster School of Business.
 He teaches and conducts research in supply chain management, with a primary interest in the sharing of information and collaborative decision-making in the grocery supply chain.
 Jain's projects often involve modeling and optimization of large operations decisions, such as priority scheduling decisions at Netflix and replenishment ordering decisions in the apparel industry.
 Before joining academia, he worked in consumer packaged goods manufacturing and as an operations management consultant in Asia.
 Jain holds a Ph.D. from Purdue University.